mehreencs87/auth0-webtask-quickstart/README.md

 # Welcome to Auth0 Sandbox

-These instructions show you the basic usage of Auth0 Sanbdox.
-For an overview of the technology pleas review the [JSConf.AR 2014 slides](http://tjanczuk.github.io/about/sandbox.html#/).
+These instructions show you the basic usage of Auth0 Sandbox.
+For an overview of the technology please have a look at the [JSConf.AR 2014 slides](http://tjanczuk.github.io/about/sandbox.html#/).

 ## What's in the box

 You will receive three pieces of information when Auth0 Sandbox is provisioned for you:

 1. **The sandbox URL**.
 This is an HTTPS endpoint you use for all communication with the sandbox.
-This quickstart uses https://sndbx.it.auth0.com as an example.
+This quickstart uses https://sndbx.it.auth0.com as an example (not a real endpoint).
 2. **The key**.
 This is a secret key you must provide as the `key` URL query parameter to authenticate your calls to the sandbox URL.
 Examples below assume the key is stored in the `KEY` environment variable.
 3. **Server X.509 certificate**.
 This is the X.509 certificate the HTTPS endpoint will present.
 Since this is a self-signed certificate, you need to explicitly configure trust to it on your system.
 Examples below instead ignore server identity (not secure and not recommended for anything other than ad-hoc testing).